pointcloudsw/wce/az-104/src/content/docs/Entra & AD/Devices/AD Joined.md

 #### Microsoft Entra join
 This device type is joined only to Microsoft Entra ID, and thus requries organizational account to sign in to the device.

 You sign in to Microsoft Entra joined devices using a Microsoft Entra account.
-Access to resources can be controlled based on your account and [Conditional Access policies](https://learn.microsoft.com/en-us/entra/identity/conditional-access/policy-alt-all-users-compliant-hybrid-or-mfa) applied to the device.
+Access to resources can be controlled based on your account and <a href="https://learn.microsoft.com/en-us/entra/identity/conditional-access/policy-alt-all-users-compliant-hybrid-or-mfa" target="_blank">Conditional Access policies</a> applied to the device.

 Administrators can secure and further control Microsoft Entra joined devices using Mobile Device Management (MDM) tools like Microsoft Intune or in co-management scenarios using Microsoft Configuration Manager.
 These tools provide a means to enforce organization-required configurations like: